 Adding Idiosyncratic Meat to Quirky Bones

 When you create a new character or want to inject a little more life into an existing character, try adding habits and quirks.
 That can be anything from biting nails to picking toes to switching lights on and off.

-My book, the A~Z Writers’ Character Quirks: A~ Z of Behaviors, Foibles, Habits, Mannerisms & Quirks for Writers to Create Fictional Characters, will help you to explore an alphabetical list of behaviour, foibles, habits, mannerisms and quirks for creating fictional characters.
+My book, the A~Z Writers’ Character Quirks: A~ Z of Behaviors, Foibles, Habits, Mannerisms & Quirks for Writers to Create Fictional Characters, will help you to explore an alphabetical list of behavior, foibles, habits, mannerisms, and quirks for creating fictional characters.